Mis1eader-dev/.dotfiles/README.md

 # Don't clone README.md
 echo $'/*\n!README.md' > $DOTFILES/info/sparse-checkout

-# Bring out the files
+# Bring in the files
 dotfiles checkout -f

 # We are done with it